asiff00/TTS-Training-Blueprint/README.md

 # Blueprint for Building Autoregressive TTS

 ![TTS Pipeline](assets/tts_pipeline_flow.png)
 TTS stands for text to speech.
 It takes in text, generates intelligible speech from it.
-Autoregressive TTS has been very popular lately and we are seeing lots and lots new TTS with good quality everything.
-Maya1, NuoTTS-Air, Orpheus the list is long.
-But have you ever wonder how they are trained?
+Autoregressive TTS has become very popular lately and we are seeing lots and lots of new TTS with good quality every day.
+Maya1, NuoTTS-Air, Orpheus, the list is long.
+But have you ever wondered how they are trained?
 Well, that's what we'll be doing here in this article.
 We will train a model to generate audio.
 Consider this as a blueprint for training autoregressive Text-to-Speech models.
-Our goal is to have intuition first understanding of the system.
+Our goal is to have an intuition-first understanding of the process.

-Autoregressive TTS are essentially LLM models that is trained on generating audio tokens.
+Autoregressive TTS are essentially LLM models that are trained on generating audio tokens.
 Those tokens are converted (decoded) back to audio using a neural audio codec.
-Before we go in depth of how it works, let's spend a bit on getting intuitive understanding of what token is.
+Before we go in-depth into how it works, let's spend a bit on getting an intuitive understanding of what a token is.

 ## Token, what is even that?

 In its very original form, tokens are just some numbers.
 That's all it is.

 When you type "hello world" into ChatGPT, the model doesn't actually see the words "hello" and "world".
 It sees numbers.
 Maybe `[15339, 1879]`.
-A tokenizer converts (encodes) your text into tokens, i.e., numbers that model understand.
-And after processing, it again generates its response in numbers, later that gets converted (detokenized) back to words again for us, dumb humans.
+A tokenizer converts (encodes) your text into tokens, i.e., numbers that the model understands.
+And after processing, it again generates its response in numbers, which later gets converted (detokenized) back to words again for us, dumb humans.

-We train LLM to generate these numbers, more accurately predict these numbers, like given a sequence of tokens, what is the likely token comes next in that sequence, so on and so forth.
-LLM learns this through training.
-We tell them what tokens to generate through training.
+We train an LLM to generate these numbers, or more accurately predict these numbers.
+Like given a sequence of tokens, what likely token comes next in that sequence, so on and so forth.
+The LLM learns this through training.
+We tell it what tokens to generate through training.

-Since everything an LLM sees (even the instruction for what the LLM are supposed to do), can we not just teach LLM to generate tokens that when converted (decoded) makes sounds?
+Since everything an LLM sees (even the instruction for what the LLM is supposed to do) is tokens, can we not just teach the LLM to generate tokens that when converted (decoded) make sounds?
 That's the whole idea of auto-regressive TTS.
-We teach LLM to generate audio tokens.
+We teach the LLM to generate audio tokens.
 That's all we do.

 ## Tokenizer

-Since it's all about tokens, we need a system that knows what token stands for what words.
+Since it's all about tokens, we need a system that knows which token stands for which word.
 A tokenizer does exactly that.
-It knows what's the token for cat and what's the token for dog and it can convert words to tokens, and tokens to words consistently.
-BERT, GPT, Llama all variants have their own tokenizer.
-Tokenizers are specialized to do the conversion on a set of vocabulary that they are given, but it's flexible to extension.
+It knows what's the token for cat and what's the token for dog, and it can convert words to tokens, and tokens to words consistently.
+BERT, GPT, Llama, and all variants have their own tokenizer.
+Tokenizers are specialized to do the conversion on a set of vocabulary that they are given, but they(vocabularies) are flexible to extension.

 ## Audio Tokenization

-Text and audio tokens both are essentially numbers but most generally used tokenizer doesn't know audio tokens out of the box.
-We use special system (neural audio codec - encoder/decoder) for that.
-DAC, SNAC, NuoCodec are some of the popular audio codecs that are used for TTS training.
-For this specific article, we will be exploring SNAC that powers many of the current popular TTS models.
+Text and audio tokens both are essentially numbers, but most generally used tokenizers don't know audio tokens out of the box.
+We use a special system (neural audio codec - encoder/decoder) for that.
+DAC, SNAC, and NuoCodec are some of the popular audio codecs that are used for TTS training.
+For this specific article, we will be exploring SNAC, which powers many of the current popular TTS models.

 ### SNAC

 Audio tokenizer i.e., codec models (neural encoder/decoder) takes audio and gives out token representation (discrete codes) of that audio.
-Each codec has its own pattern that it produces its tokens into and expects to maintain the same pattern to generate (decode) audio back from it.
+Each codec has its own pattern that it produces its tokens into and expects the same pattern to be maintained to generate (decode) audio back from it.
 Understanding the pattern is the most important part of the TTS training.
-This is where you'll be spending most of your energy into.
-Once you got it sorted, all you do is just sit back and wait for the training to finish.
+This is where you'll be spending most of your energy.
+Once you've got it sorted, all you do is just sit back and wait for the training to finish.
 Kidding, there's a lot you have to do, but this is one major part that needs to be sorted.

-Anyway, SNAC takes audio (through its encoder) and gives you layers of token representation.
+Anyway, SNAC takes audio (through its encoder) and gives you layers of token representations.
 It has 3 layers in total, and understanding this is kinda important.

 So here's how it works.
 Instead of giving you one number per audio frame, SNAC gives you multiple numbers arranged in 3 layers.
 Think of it like describing a photo at different levels of detail: